 Ensure that our packaging evolutions projects are managed according to circular design principles, ensuring each change is an improvement in the product lifecycle and end waste is minimised or eliminated.Action

-Adopt eco-design principles to reduce impact according for all New Product Developments by 2022.Action
+Apply eco-design principles to reduce impact according for all New Product Developments since 2022.Action